Jump down to:

 • It’s taught in two forms.
 Awareness Through Movement (ATM) is the verbally-led modality taught in classes and at home from books, audio recordings, or memory and improvisation.
 Functional Integration (FI) is done hands-on, fully-clothed, one-to-one, using a gentle non-invasive touch.
 The principles at work in both modalities are identical.

 • Moshe Feldenkrais (1904-1984) found a way to retrain his brain and muscles and regained normal function of an injured knee without surgery after being told he might never walk again.
 He then studied human development, physiology, and neuropsychology and intuited that the primary learning language of the human brain is movement.
-60+ years later modern neuroscience is just now proving this true, and our understanding of the phenomenal human capacity for neuroplasticity continues to grow.
+Over 60 years later modern neuroscience began proving his intuitions true, and our understanding of the phenomenal human capacity for neuroplasticity continues to grow.

 • “Movement is life.
 Life is a process.
 Improve the quality of the process and you improve the quality of life itself.” - Moshe Feldenkrais